Professional BNG market intelligence available at ectare.dev — enriched gain site data, LPA analytics, and more

 ExemptionDetailStatus

-De minimis thresholdDevelopments impacting less than 25 square metres of habitat (or less than 5 metres of linear habitat)Current law — changing in late 2026
+De minimis thresholdDevelopments impacting less than 25 square metres of habitat (or less than 5 metres of linear habitat)Current law — changing before 31 July 2026

 Householder applicationsExtensions, loft conversions, outbuildings, and other works to existing homes under householder permitted developmentCurrent law